-Now, as we approach the traditional ordering season, many organizations are faced with adjusting their acquisition strategy on-the-fly.
+Now, as we approach the traditional ordering season, many fleet management departments are faced with adjusting their acquisition strategy on-the-fly.
 And just like revising your summer itinerary, you’ll need to be mindful of avoiding costly spec’ing and ordering detours.

 Here are three common spec’ing and ordering hazards that could cause you to miss your exit to recovery: